 Zowie has done a great job at providing an option for every hand size and grip.
 The FK series feels really great in hand and has curves in all the right places for shooters in particular.

 No special materials here, the entire FK is made of a smooth black plastic with no obvious weak spots or sharp edges.
 I don’t miss any grippy material here, picking up the FK2 is a breeze due to its weight and great shape.
+That being said, you could always add your own after-market mouse grip.

 There are no rattles or shakes when picking up and shaking the mouse.
 The FK mice feature two very large feet surface that glide well across all surface types, the glide on these feet are fantastic, smooth even on a control pad like the Zowie GS-R. All in all, a completely solid mouse with no real issues on the body.